Sign up to the Regent's Park Run

 Your entry fee covers the cost of organising the event.
 It's the money you raise that powers our life saving research.

-Runners under 18 must register by completing a downloadable entry form.
-On event day they must be accompanied by an adult at all times.
+Under 18's must register by completing a downloadable entry form.
+Children under 16 must be accompanied by an adult at all times during the run.

 Running with family, friends or colleagues?
 Enter your team name and team leader's name when you sign up.